jmalicki/io-uring-sync/docs/RSYNC_COMPARISON.md

 This is possible because io_uring's async `statx` allows metadata queries to happen concurrently with file operations, eliminating the need for a separate analysis phase.

-### Progress Reporting: io-uring-sync vs rsync
+### Progress Reporting: arsync vs rsync

-Both tools support `--progress`, but `io-uring-sync` provides significantly more informative real-time progress due to its architecture.
+Both tools support `--progress`, but `arsync` provides significantly more informative real-time progress due to its architecture.

 ### rsync's Progress Display